This post may contain affiliate links. See our affiliate disclaimer here.

 Heath and I don’t have the luxury of tons of disposable income.
-We’re able to travel full-time on the cheap because we make smart decisions on the road (i.e not eating out all the time, using membership programs like Passport America, and enjoying free entertainment).
+We’re able to travel full-time on the cheap because we make smart decisions on the road (i.e not eating out all the time, using memberships to save on camping fees, and enjoying free entertainment).

 While paying off debt, Heath and I have managed to take several out-of-the-RV trips during the past few years to Hawaii, Portland, San Diego, and Colorado.
 We didn’t break the bank during any of these trips or set ourselves back from paying off our student debt.
 In fact, these trips are what I like to call “almost free vacations”.

 We took these trips through a bit of creative travel hacking.